jim-olsen/PlexPlaylistCopy/README.md

 but since my libraries are very close on both servers, it has not been a big concern for me.

 Also, there is very little protection built into this script for user error, so please enter all input accurately.
 I just did this for my own needs quickly, but will probably improve over time.
-So when it asks you to choose a number of a track in a list, make sure you enter a valid number, or just 'n' if you want to skip that track.
+So it will crash on things like choosing none for a server and the likes.

 This code requires python v3.6 or higher.